maryambsq/Population-Dynamics/README.md

-# Population Dynamics in India: An Anaytical Study -- under construction.
+# Population Dynamics in India: An Anaytical Study - (under construction)